 Manage your 1-on-1 agenda

-Add answers from a 15Five to your 1-on-1 agenda
+Add answers from a Check-in to your 1-on-1 agenda

-Go to your 'Team 15Fives' tab.
-You will see a list of team members you review, and can go through their reports.
-While you review 15Fives, you can add answers to the team member's 1-on-1 agenda.
+Go to your 'Team Check-ins' page.
+While you review their Check-ins, you can add answers to the 1-on-1 agenda with that person.
 Rename the answer with a short title that will appear on the 1-on-1 agenda itself.
 These added answers will appear as talking points on the current 1-on-1 agenda.

 For a walkthrough on how to add answers to the 1-on-1 agenda, see this article.